childinclusionfund/site/content/about.md

 site_logo: "/images/logo.svg"
 ---

-Child Inclusion Fund was started in 2020.
+Child Inclusion Fund was started in 2020 by Amanda Purdy and Michael Purdy.

-Child Inclusion Fund is a registered 501 (c) (3) organization.
+It is a registered 501 (c) (3) organization, focusing on providing support in Bucks County, Pennsylvania.

+---

+**Amanda Purdy**

+---

+**Michael Purdy**